 2- The evidence that they were lost was that they were “workers of iniquity”.
 This means they were law breakers; they practiced sin.
 Yet, at the same time as holding onto sin, they “also” prophesied, healed the sick, cast out demons and did good works.

-I have no doubt whatsoever that Torben is a sincere man; I have no doubt that he loves the Lord.
-I cannot and will not judge this man’s walk with Jesus.
+As stated already, I have no doubt whatsoever that Torben is a sincere man.
+However, he’s clearly in error and his “ministry” contains very troubling aspects to it.
 I can, and must – as you can and must – test his ministry against the Word of God.
 In the light of Scripture, Torben’s ministry is strewn with error, exploitation and emotional manipulation.

 As a minister of the Gospel; as a Believer in Jesus Christ… I cannot support a ministry such as Torben’s for the reasons I listed and others not listed.
 The above 4 points should give you pause; your heart should weep and your spirit tremble that healings are glorified; no medical documentation is provided; Christians are being presented as new converts being baptized; water baptism is held to a higher standard than the Cross; Jesus is rarely mentioned at all and only in passing.